Tikka Khan: New beginnings in Pakistan

-Between the wars:1965–1971
+Between the wars: 1965–1971

 In 1965, Major-General Tikka Khan was the GOC of the 8th Infantry Division that was positioned in Punjab, Pakistan.
 At that time, the 8th Infantry Division consisted of the 51st Paratrooper Brigade and the 52nd Infantry Brigade.
-In April 1965, the 8th Infantry Division intruded into the Rann of Kutch from Southern Command.
-Hostilities broke out in 1965 between India and Pakistan and Tikka Khan's 8th Infantry Division engaged in battle with the Indian Army, notably in the tank battle in Chawinda, Punjab that is remembered as one of the largest tank battles in history since the Battle of Kursk in World War II.
-During the 1965 war, Tikka Khan earned a reputation as a victor of Rann of Kutch and was credited widely by the print media for the victories he gained over the Indian Army.
+In April 1965, the 8th Infantry Division intruded into the Rann of Kutch.
+Hostilities broke out between India and Pakistan and Tikka Khan's 8th Division fought the Indian Army in the Battle of Rann of Kutch.
+During the war, Tikka Khan earned a reputation as a victor of Rann of Kutch and was credited widely by the Pakistani press for the victories, he gained over the Indian Army.
 He made a bold stand against the Indian Army's encirclement in the Sialkot sector in 1965.
-He also led the 15th Infantry Division in the 1965 war.
+He later led the 15th Infantry Division in the Indo-Pakistani war of 1965.

 After President Ayub Khan handed over the presidency to his army chief General Yahya Khan in 1969, Tikka Khan was promoted to lieutenant general to command the IV Corps, stationed in Lahore.
 He was the martial law administrator of Punjab under President Yahya Khan who appointed him after replacing with Attiqur Rahman.
 His personality was well known in Pakistan as being tough and ruthless.
 In March 1971, Tikka Khan was sent to Dacca and left the post to Lieutenant General Bahadur Sher in March 1971.

 Bangladesh Liberation and 1971 war

-Governorship and 1971 war

 The situation was very complex in both West and East Pakistan after the general elections held in 1970 where the Bengali nationalist Awami League won 160 of the 162 seats in East Pakistan, whereas the leftist-socialist Pakistan Peoples Party (PPP) won 81 seats out of 138 in West Pakistan.
 By constitutional law, Sheikh Mujibur Rahman of the Awami League was supposed to be the candidate for the post of Prime Minister of Pakistan but Zulfikar Ali Bhutto of the Pakistan Peoples Party was not ready to accept his role as Leader of the Opposition and refused to sit in the National Assembly in this role.

 Under pressure by Bhutto and the Pakistan Peoples Party, President Yahya Khan postponed the National Assembly session despite meeting with and inviting the Awami League to form the government on 7 March.
 Sheikh Mujibur Rahman reacted by calling upon the Bengali people to launch an armed liberation movement against Pakistan at a mass rally.
 Responding to this, President Yahya Khan accepted the resignation of Lieutenant General Yaqub Khan as governor of East Pakistan and commander of the army's Eastern Command in March 1971 and appointed Lieutenant General Tikka Khan as his successor.
 Tikka Khan arrived in Dacca the same month and took over the governorship.
 He assumed command of the Eastern Command on 7 March 1971.
 He has faced accusations of killing thousands of civilians.